-About the PCBs
+About the Circuit Boards

 The small holes in the boards are for the screws that hold the standoff posts in place.
-On the back sides, you’ll see clearance in the groundplane so that the standoffs are isolated from any traces.
+On the back sides, you’ll see clearance around the groundplane so that the standoffs are isolated from any traces.
 On the main board, the big hole toward the bottom allows the pair of filament wires from the power transformer (the thick green twisted ones in the photos above) to pass through and solder to the heater connections from the back.

-About the Balanced Output
+About the XLR Output